Understanding the Cultural Context

 Initial Engagement

-- Exchange greetings: Begin with “As-salamu alaykum” (peace be upon you) or at minimum “Bonjour” or “Sabah al-khair” (good morning)
+How you begin the interaction significantly influences its trajectory:- Exchange greetings: Begin with "As-salamu alaykum" (peace be upon you) or at minimum "Bonjour" or "Sabah al-khair" (good morning)

 - Establish connection: Brief friendly conversation about the day, the shop, or the craft creates positive atmosphere

-- Express genuine interest: Admire craftsmanship specifically rather than generically—notice details that demonstrate appreciation
+- Express genuine interest: Admire craftsmanship specifically rather than generically???notice details that demonstrate appreciation

 - Ask questions about the piece: Understanding its creation, materials, or significance shows respect for the craft